 In addition to the Group Directory (G: drive) and Home Directory (H: drive), you may have access to other shared network folders (also called drives) on a Library server.

-To access these services from off-campus your computer must be connected to the University of Illinois network through the CITES VPN.
-Information on configuring the VPN connection are available here: CITES VPN connection.
-If you have problems, please contact the CITES Help Desk at (217) 244-7000 or (800) 531-2531.
+To access these services from off-campus your computer must be connected to the University of Illinois network through the Technology Services VPN.
+Information on configuring the VPN connection are available here: Technology Services VPN connection.
+If you have problems, please contact the Technology Services Help Desk at (217) 244-7000 or (800) 531-2531.

 System requirements for the VPN are Windows XP, 2003, Vista, or Windows 7.